thomo/sensornode/README.md

 ### SensorNodeCat

-Another board I designed to be placed in a CAT box, but it can also be used in general.
-It
+Another board I designed to be placed in a CAT box, but it can also be used in a more general way.

 ![Circuit](board/SensorNodeCat.png "SensorNodeCat circuit")